Your journey to stay smoke-free

 Many people find it helpful to create a plan to quit smoking.
 This plan can include a list of triggering situations to avoid, a list of healthy things to do when you get a craving, as well as the names of people to call for support when you need it.

-If you want help putting together a quit plan, reach out to our Care Coaches by calling the NWT Quitline 24/7 at 1-866-286-5099.
-An experienced health professional can provide you with helpful advice no matter how long you have been smoke-free.
+If you want help putting together a quit plan, reach out to a Registered Nurse trained to help you quit smoking by calling 811 or 1-844-259-1793.
+A registered nurse can provide you with helpful advice no matter how long you have been smoke-free.

 Withdrawal symptoms to watch for